omeka/classic-enduser/docs/Plugins/PBCore.md

 ## Adding an Item

-For guidance on using the PBCore metadata standard, please see the [PB Core website](https://pbcore.org/tutorials).
+For guidance on using the PBCore metadata standard, please see the [PBCore website](https://pbcore.org/tutorials).

-Once the plugin is installed, PB Core elements are available in their own tab when a user is either Adding or Editing an Item (on the same level as Item Type, File, Tags, and other metadata tabs).
+Once the plugin is installed, PBCore elements are available in their own tab when a user is either Adding or Editing an Item (on the same level as Item Type, File, Tags, and other metadata tabs).

 ![Edit item with PBCore tab highlighted](../doc_files/plugin_images/pbCoreAdd.png)

 Users can complete as much or as little of the PBCore as they wish.
 If you input a Title and a Creator in the PBCore element set, those fields will be copied over the DC metadata to facilitate browsing and sorting.

-Each PB Core element has a description of the element (from the metadata standard) and an input field below.
+Each PBCore element has a description of the element (from the metadata standard) and an input field below.
 Use the checkbox below the field to use HTML formatting in this field.
 For elements with multiple values, use the `Add Input` button on the left to create additional fields.

 One of the features of PBCore is the use of related sub-elements, such as `Contributor` and `Contributor Role`.
 If you have more than one value to add to an element that has a related sub-element, use the `Add Input` button to create a field for each value and be sure to enter the values in a consistent order so that they are properly associated.